rs-silva/Age-of-Supremacy/README.md

 ## Resource List

-**Construction Materials**: Machinery can represent the manufacturing capacity of your cities.
-It can be used for construction and upgrading buildings and units.
+**Construction Materials**: It can be used for construction and upgrading buildings.

 **Steel:** Steel can be a fundamental resource for producing military units, buildings, and infrastructure.
 It's a vital component for modern weapons and machinery.